Do you spend all your energy defending yourself with certain people?

 This is totally an intimidation tactic designed to make the other person feel defeated and get to the point of giving up so that they give the person what they want.
 And it does work.
 It can be a way to shut the person up, just to say, “All right, all right, I’ll give it to you, just get out of the store.”

 But I was impressed by this clerk.
-He said, “I’m sorry, I can’t do it” and the guy yelled at the top of his lungs, everyone was looking at him.
-And the customer finally just threw his hands up and left and I was happy to see that that’s somebody who stood their ground and said, “I’m sorry, this is not what we sell it for and this is the wrong price.”
+He said, “I’m sorry, I can’t do it,” and the guy yelled at the top of his lungs; everyone was looking at him.
+And the customer finally just threw his hands up and left, and I was happy to see that that’s somebody who stood their ground and said, “I’m sorry, this is not the price we sell it for.
+The price is incorrect.”

-When someone like that has nothing to work with, they get louder, they get angrier, they get more rude, they get more intimidating, until they finally get their way.
+When someone like that has nothing to work with, they get louder and angrier.
+They get ruder.
+They get more intimidating until they finally get their way.
 But that’s just the game.

-When you’re with someone that plays this game, you don’t want to be around them.
-The reason they’re playing that game is because they have nothing else to work with so they get louder and louder until they get their way.
-This is good for you to know, in case you’re with someone and that kind of behavior often points to someone that’s trying to manipulate a system trying to control you.
+When you’re with someone who plays this game, you don’t want to be around them.
+The reason they’re playing that game is that they have nothing else to work with, so they get louder and louder until they get their way.
+This is good for you to know in case you’re with someone, and that kind of behavior often points to someone who’s trying to manipulate the system, trying to control you.

 This kind of reminds me of another tactic that some toxic people will do, which is overriding your brain.
-They’ll override you with a nonstop barrage of talking and convincing and telling you what your perception should be.
-They talk and talk and talk and you get worn down because even though you’re not doing anything, you’re sitting there waiting for them to stop talking.
+They’ll override you with a non-stop barrage of talking, convincing, and telling you what your perception should be.
+They talk and talk, and you get worn down because even though you’re not doing anything, you’re sitting there waiting for them to stop talking.

 And it’s another intimidation tactic.
-It’s not always intimidating, though, it doesn’t come across as intimidating.
-It usually comes across as logical, analytical, very well thought out, because a lot of toxic people are actually quite intelligent people.
-But it’s a nonstop barrage of continuous talking that eventually puts you in a state of defeat.
-And you give in.
+It’s not always intimidating, though it doesn’t come across as intimidating.
+It usually comes across as logical or analytical, very well thought out, because many toxic people are intelligent people.
+But it’s a non-stop barrage of continuous talking that eventually puts you in a state of defeat, and you give in.

-That’s all this is, they’re just trying to get you to that point of giving in.
-I might call that verbal attrition, where the manipulator wants to wear you down so that you’re weaker, more vulnerable, and less effective.
-You’re less effective at defending yourself.
+That’s all this is – they’re just trying to get you to that point of giving in.
+I might call that verbal attrition – where the manipulator wants to wear you down so that you’re weaker, more vulnerable, and less effective.
+You’re less capable of defending yourself.

-When you think about that, if their goal is to put you in a weak, vulnerable space so they can control you, knowing this allows you to start seeing it happen, start seeing when it starts.
-So you can look at your past and realize, “Oh, this feels like the last time this started.
+When you think about that, if their goal is to put you in a weak, vulnerable space so they can control you, knowing this allows you to start seeing it happen, seeing when it starts so you can look at your past and realize, “Oh, this feels like the last time this started.
 Oh, this feels like the same thing that happened two weeks ago.
 This feels like what’s happening now.”